-\textbf{Learning code patterns and transformations.} Code pattern inference techniques have been adopted in studies for code search~\cite{sivaraman2019active}, mining rules for detecting bugs~\cite{kang2021active}, and code quality~\cite{garg2022synthesizing}.
-Other techniques synthesize patches, or the transformation of one program to a subsequent version of the program.
-These techniques~\cite{meng2013lase, andersen2012semantic, serrano2020spinfer, lamothe2020a3, rolim2017learning, haryono2022androevolve, jiang2019inferring} learn to transform programs from examples.
-They identify parameterized patches given examples of the transformation, using the observation that code elements reoccurring across multiple patches are usually essential. \tool{} draws inspiration from these techniques by learning parameterized mutations from examples.
-While these techniques aim to mutate a buggy program into a single, correct program, \tool{} aims to generate a diversity of mutants for fuzzing.
+\textbf{Learning code patterns and transformations.} Code pattern inference techniques are used for code search~\cite{sivaraman2019active}, mining rules for detecting bugs~\cite{kang2021active}, and code quality~\cite{garg2022synthesizing}.
+Other techniques synthesize patches, or program transformation.
+These patch synthesis techniques~\cite{meng2013lase, andersen2012semantic, serrano2020spinfer, lamothe2020a3, rolim2017learning, haryono2022androevolve, jiang2019inferring} transform programs by learning reusable transformation from examples.
+They identify parameterized patches given examples of the transformation, based on the observation that code elements re-occurring across multiple patches are essential. \tool{} draws inspiration from these patch synthesis techniques by learning parameterized mutations from existing tests.
+While these techniques aim to mutate a buggy program into a single, correct program, \tool{} aims to diversify mutations for fuzzing.